truj1ll0/mkdocs-help-center/docs/beta-and-lighthouse/current-programs.md

 ## Active and upcoming

-These programs are currently in beta.
+These programs are currently in beta or coming soon.
 Sign up to participate or join the waitlist.

+### Classy Live: Bulk import attendees

+**Current status:** Coming soon

+Bulk import attendees lets admins upload a list of registered event attendees to their Classy Live event.

+The feature is currenly being worked on and a closed beta signup form will be available soon.

 ### Classy Live: Bulk close of balances